nesterapp/rasa-admin/README.md

-# Rasa Admin web-app ( humble Rasa-X replacement )
+# Rasa Admin web-app (humble Rasa-X replacement)

-A simple, yet useful Rasa backoffice web-app for tracking your Rasa bot conversations with users.. and more.
+A simple, yet useful Rasa backoffice web-app for tracking your Rasa bot conversations with users..
+And more.

 ![screenshot](https://raw.githubusercontent.com/nesterapp/rasa-admin/main/screenshot.png)

-### Features:
+### Features

 - Watch Bot<->users conversations on a chat like interface
 - Send a message to user ( as Bot )

-### Built with:
+### Built with

 - Frontend: React JS
 - API Backend: FastAPI, Pydantic, asyncpg

-## Prerequisites:
+## Prerequisites

 Your Rasa should have an active PostgreSQL tracker store, or, if you wish to install one, see this [guide](https://rasa.com/docs/rasa/tracker-stores/).
 Use the same DB connection details for the next step.

->Currently, not tested with other SQL stores.
+> Tested only with PostgreSQL.

-## Installation steps:
+## Installation steps

 1. Install and run the backend API service (python).
 2. Install and run the ReactJS app.
->All calls to tracker store database and to your Rasa server are handled by the backend api.
+> All calls to tracker store database and to your Rasa server are handled by the backend api.

 ## 1. Install and run backend API service

-### Configure:
+### Configure

 Copy .env_sample to .env, then edit it and configure **all** values:

 ```sh
 cd api
 cp .env_sample .env
 vim .env
 ```

-### Install API:
+### Install API

 ```sh
 cd api
 pyenv virtualenv 3.11.3 rasa-admin-api